 - legal, accounting, insurance or consultancy services.

-You may need to register for and charge GST if you supply remote services to New Zealand resident consumers directly, or if you operate an electronic marketplace, such as an app store.
+Do you supply remote services to New Zealand resident consumers directly, or do you operate an online marketplace, such as an app store?

-Overseas businesses that supply remote services need to register for GST when their total supplies of goods and services to New Zealand consumers either:
+You must register for and charge GST when your total supplies of goods and services to New Zealand customers either:

 - were NZ$60,000 or more in the last 12 months

-How to tell if your customer is a New Zealand resident
+How to tell if your customers are New Zealand residents

 - the person's billing address